Pavlov and Cloud Computing Anxiety: How Might We

-It is intriguing to ponder why some wrestle with the cloud-computing paradigm of data management.
-It often seems more secure to some to have our most important files and software applications in close proximity to our station where we can have a visual on the server where it all resides.
-Similar to ‘Pavlov’s dog’ we are pre-conditioned towards the familiar as the safer option.
+It is intriguing to ponder why some wrestle with cloud computing anxiety and the new paradigm of cloud-based data management.
+It often seems more secure to have our most important files and software applications in close physical proximity to our station where we can be comfortable that the server where it all resides is nearby.
+Similar to ‘Pavlov’s dogs’ we are pre-conditioned towards the familiar as the safer option.
 For instance when we believe we must own the applications and the location where they reside “because its safer and more convenient that way.”

 See also – Server Still Under The Mattress?